jrl-umi3218/mc_naoqi_dcm/README.md

 Fast communication module between NAO/PEPPER robot sensors and actuators and [`mc_rtc`](https://jrl-umi3218.github.io/mc_rtc/index.html) control framework.
 This is a local robot module, which needs to be cross-compiled for the desired platform (NAO or Pepper), and uploaded on the robot.
 This module provides fast access to the low level [Device Communication Manager](https://developer.softbankrobotics.com/pepper-naoqi-25/naoqi-developer-guide/naoqi-apis/dcm) module of [NAOqi OS](https://developer.softbankrobotics.com/pepper-naoqi-25), it allows to set/get actuator values under 12ms.

+# Supported versions

+This module needs to be cross-compiled and sent to the robot (Pepper/NAO).
+Unfortunately the cross-compilation toolchains are old and no longer supported, and the robots are almost impossible to upgrade anymore.
+Thus we have to rely on the few existing toolchains that have not been lost to time.
+As of now the following toolchains are supported:

+- `ctc-naoqi-2.5.0`: Builds with `boost 1.59`, should be suitable for older version of `Pepper`.
+You may find a backup of this toolchain here: https://seafile.lirmm.fr/f/5389d0a64d79481ab49e/?dl=1
+- `ctc-linux64-atom-2.1.4.13`: Builds with `boost 1.55`, should be suitable for older version of `NAO`.
+You may find a backup of this toolchain here: https://seafile.lirmm.fr/f/ba804ce9277544f2b6ec/?dl=1
+- Newer toolchains should be supported as well, but we do not own any robot recent enough to test them.

+If you rely on one of these toolchains, it is highly recommended that you keep a local backup of the toolchain.

 # Building

 This module needs to be cross-compiled and sent to the robot.
 For this you have three options (choose which one fits you best):